Hyelin-Choi/hyelin_web/content/Research-Experiences/ML-Optimization-Finance.md

 **Period:** 2024 – 2025

 ### Overview
-Participated in a research seminar on machine learning and optimization methods in fina The rest of your content lives here.
-You can use **Markdown** here :)nce, covering both practical algorithms and theoretical foundations.
+Participated in a research seminar on machine learning and optimization methods in finance, covering both practical algorithms and theoretical foundations.

 ### Contributions
 - Reviewed and presented recent research on machine learning approaches in finance, including reinforcement learning and generative models